ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 * Variables such as age, gender, and country will be our groups that we compare.
 Notice that these variables are discrete numbers or categorical types.

 * Variables such as annual income, number of purchases, and churn rates are continuous numbers that can be decimals.
 We will measure how groups differ from each other using these continuous variables.
 Additionally, notice that feedback ratings are words, not numbers.
-In this project, I will go over how to use NLP to get numerical scores out of those sentences!
+In this project, I will go over how to use Natural Language Processing (NLP) to get numerical scores out of those feedback ratings!

 ---